ElementsProject/lightning/doc/TOR.md

 network between you and the Internet, as long as you can use Tor you can be connected to.

+Note: c-lightning also support IPv4/6 address discovery behind NAT routers.
+For this to work you need to forward the TCP port 9735 to your node.
+In this case you don't need TOR to punch through your firewall.
+This usually has the benefit of quicker and more stable connections but does not offer additional privacy.

 On most Linux distributions, making a standard installation of `tor` will automatically set it up to have a SOCKS5 proxy at port 9050.
 As well, you have to set up the Tor Control Port.